chxmxii/kubegoros/README.md

 <div align="center">

 #  KUBE-X
-Simplifying Production-Grade Kubernetes Deployment 🚀
+Simplifying Bare-Metal Production-Grade Kubernetes Deployment 🚀
 </div>

 ---

 ##  What's this?

-KUBE-X is a declarative, GitOps-based tool designed to simplify the deployment of production-ready Kubernetes clusters.
+KUBE-X is a declarative, GitOps-based tool designed to simplify the deployment of production-ready bare-metal Kubernetes clusters.
 It empowers users to define and manage their Kubernetes infrastructure declaratively, streamlining the deployment process.
-With KUBE-X, you can easily provision and manage your Kubernetes clusters using GitOps principles.
+With KUBE-X, you can easily provision and manage your bare-metal Kubernetes clusters using GitOps principles.

 ---

 ## Features

-- 📦 Declarative deployment of production-ready Kubernetes clusters.
+- 📦 Declarative deployment of production-ready bare-metal Kubernetes clusters.
 - 🛠️ GitOps-based approach for managing Kubernetes infrastructure.
 - 🔄 Streamlined provisioning and management of clusters.
 - 🚀 Simplified application deployment and configuration.